almudenamcastro/KeepCoding/README.md

 A playground for learning!
 This is where I keep the materials of my KeepCoding BigData course.
-Course completed in March 2023
+The course was completed in March 2023